dell/omnia/docs/source/InstallationGuides/BuildingClusters/installscheduler.rst

 .. note::
-    * For a Kubernetes cluster installation, ensure that the inventory includes an ``[etcd]`` entry. etcd is a consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.
-For more information, `click here. <https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/>`_
     * If you want to view or edit the ``omnia_config.yml`` file, run the following command:

                 - ``ansible-vault view omnia_config.yml --vault-password-file .omnia_vault_key`` -- To view the file.